renovatebot/renovate/contributing.md

 first if you have any doubts about requirement or implementation.
 That way you can be sure that the maintainer(s) agree on what to change and how, and you can hopefully get a quick merge afterwards.
 Also, let the maintainers know that you plan to work on a particular issue so that no one else starts any duplicate work.

+Pull Requests can only be merged once all status checks are green, which means `yarn test` passes, and coverage is 100%.